 Points Choice is the name of Royal Caribbean Group’s upcoming loyalty upgrade that will allow guests to decide where their earned points go.
 It builds on the company’s existing status match program, which already links Royal Caribbean International, Celebrity Cruises, and Silversea.

-Starting in early 2026, cruisers will be able to earn points on any of these brands and choose which loyalty program those points will apply to.
+Starting on January 30th, 2026, cruisers will be able to earn points on any of these brands and choose which loyalty program those points will apply to.
 For example, if you sail with Celebrity Cruises, you can choose to have the points added to your Royal Caribbean Crown & Anchor account instead of starting from scratch with Celebrity’s Captain’s Club.

 The program will not change the benefits of the individual loyalty programs, and existing points will not be transferable between brands.
 Points Choice will only apply to new cruises departing after the program’s official launch.